xiaoju/activeLink/README.md

 // BUG this user gets "" as a UUID!
 Anyway, don't use an admin account to book classes!

-- database backup
+### database backup
-  - install mongoDB locally to get the mongodumb command
+  - install mongoDB locally to get the mongodumb command:
     - on mac: `
       ```
       brew update